 Each part is then measured for geometry accuracy before going to the Welding Shop.

 Bodies and cabs of the Next gen vehicles are welded on state-of-the-art automatic welding lines.
-The new welding line was installed by Russian and Korean engineers from LG.
+The new welding line.
 The intelligent control system monitors all parameters of the production process.
 With the feedback mechanism the system can automatically adjust the welding parameters if necessary.

 of welding operations are performed automatically